longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 my dad not only worked on the farm, he also went to, he got a job in Winchester, in Union City.
 And, my mother and I, we had to do the milking and the… that was the first car [???] bought.
 That’s from 1947 Ford!
-Kennedy Johnson: Oh, wow.
+Kennedi Johnson: Oh, wow.
 That’s a nice car.
 Kristen: I don’t know what [???].
 They’re done with these ones though.
 Participant: Now, that’s my youngest brother, this I think is my older brother.
-Kennedy Johnson: How many siblings do you have?
+Kennedi Johnson: How many siblings do you have?
 Participant: Huh?
-Kennedy Johnson: How many brothers and sisters do you have?
+Kennedi Johnson: How many brothers and sisters do you have?
 Participant: Okay, so there’s two brothers, my little sister that died… that’s kinda the reason I was giving her that, there’s two of them that didn’t live.
 One of them didn’t live a day, the other one didn’t live about a week.
 And that was, that was them, that smaller book you have, no.
 Kristen: Oh they have it.
 They’re taking a picture of it.
 Oh, that was that car you were looking for.
 That was that throwback picture.
-Kennedy Johnson: So that’s a Model T?
+Kennedi Johnson: So that’s a Model T?
 Who’s car was that?
 Participant: That was my dad’s car.
-Kennedy Johnson: Your dad’s car?
+Kennedi Johnson: Your dad’s car?
 Kristen: [???] you inherited it.
 Participant: I didn’t inherit that one…
 Kristen: Oh, which one did you get?